tsgates/arch-wiki-markdown/wiki/XScreenSaver.md

 script named lightsOn that works great and has support for Firefox's Flash plugin, Chromium's Flash plugin, MPlayer, and VLC.

+Another approach would be to disable DPMS completely.

 Using XScreenSaver as animated wallpaper
 ----------------------------------------

-You can run xscreensaver in the background, just like a wallpaper.
+One can run xscreensaver in the background, just like a wallpaper.
 First, kill any process that is controlling the background (the root window).
 Locate the desired XScreenSaver executable (they are usually on /usr/lib/xscreensaver/) and run it with the -root flag, like this